AmonRaNet/QGeoView/HOWTO.md

 Map with several object-layers in [layers](samples/layers)

+### Performance

+Background map has biggest impact to performance because it covers whole map area all the time.
+QGVLayerTiles always calculates needed set of tiles for current camera state and performance parameters will adjust algorithm.

+Example for performance tuning can be found in [performance](samples/performance)

 ### Debug and logging

 How to catch debug info in qDebug or visually on map [debug](samples/debug)